First impressions are key.

 Do a quick bathroom check

 Arrive early enough to your interview so you can do a quick mirror check in the bathroom.
-Make sure your clothes are neat, wipe any sweat, make sure you don't have a piece of hair sticking straight up on your head, and put on a little extra deodorant if you need it.
+Make sure your interview attire is neat, wipe any sweat, make sure you don't have a piece of hair sticking straight up on your head, and put on a little extra deodorant if you need it.

 Wear appropriate attire